 - A person buys a gardening franchise, they don’t have a team and they’re both the franchisee and the person, who does the work.

 Both options have pros and cons.
 It depends on what your personal preferences are and how much you’re willing to invest.

 A business owner with experience in the field

 When you have the experience, you don’t need to invest in training or getting a certificate.
 Buying a franchise is a good strategy to secure the future of a small business.
 You get different perks by contracting with a company for example like receiving leads on a regular basis, finance management and other depending on the franchise company.

 The franchise disclosure document (FDD) is a legal document that sets the bonds of the partnership between the franchisor and the franchisee.
 According to the Franchising Code of Conduct, the contract has to be written, oral or implied.
 It grants the permission to carry out service under the trademark of a given company in exchange for a fee.
 If all of that is covered – you have a franchise agreement.
 When signing the contract both parties have certain requirements and make sure the two sides are completely met.
 You can hear people commonly referring to it as “commercial marriage”.

 What is a franchise fee?

 The franchisee fee is the tax the franchisee pays for the business.
 You can find the information about the required initial capital in the FDD.
-Be wary when you sign the agreement because in there are cases when after the initial costs are paid there will be ongoing fees.
-Some companies, like us, don’t have ongoing royalties.
-It is crucial for anyone, who wants to run a business, to calculate carefully the required initial capital and the additional taxes.
+Read the agreement carefully before you sign it.
+There’s the information about the initial costs and if there are any ongoing fees.
+If you’re running a business, it’s crucial to carefully calculate the required initial capital and the additional taxes.
 Otherwise, it can be fatal to any business.